okharch/golang-grpc-examples/grpc-cancel/README.md

 # gRPC Time Streaming Example with Go

-This example demonstrates how to close streaming from client in a proper way.
-Disclaimer: use context cancellation on the client, server will now to finish the stream.
+This example demonstrates the proper method to halt a streaming service from the client side using gRPC in Go.
+The key to achieving this is through context cancellation.
+By canceling the context from the client side, the server is notified and can appropriately terminate the stream.

-In the example the server streams the current time to the client.
-The client cancels the context after 5 seconds, which stops the streaming from the server.
+In this particular example, the server streams the current time to the client.
+After a period of 5 seconds, the client initiates context cancellation, which subsequently stops the time streaming from the server.
+This showcases an elegant way to manage control flow between client and server in real-time streaming scenarios.

 ## Getting Started